WarrenTheRabbit/pytest-onboarding/README.md

 #### The Author

 *Who*.
 My name is [Warren](https://www.linkedin.com/in/warrenmarkham/).
 I'm a career changer.
 I'm average height, average weight and of average intelligence.
-I don't know a lot about software engineering and I find it very challenging.
+I don't know a lot about programming and I find it very challenging.
 You are in good company if you are feeling overwhelmed.
 By documenting some of the steps I'm taking, I hope it helps you take some of yours.

 *Why*.
-In a sense, this repository embodies how I view software engineering.
+In a sense, this repository embodies how I view software engineering, which I view as different to programming.
+I enjoy programming and work at improving my skills.
+But what I'm really passionate about is software engineering.
 Fundamentally, I see software engineering as a complex social activity that unfolds over time.
-In my book, to be a software engineer means to seek responsibility, build relationships and adopt attitudes of curiosity, empathy and servant leadership.
+In my mind, to be a software engineer means to seek responsibility, build relationships and adopt attitudes of curiosity, empathy and servant leadership.

-For although code is a technical artifact inside a computer, it is also an attempt to model and achieve something 'out there'.
-An 'out there' that goes on and changes regardless of what the code says; that changes as people's understandings and discoveries of what matters to them in their reality changes.
+For although programs are technical artifacts inside a computer, software is the attempt to model and achieve something 'out there'.
+An 'out there' that goes on and changes regardless of what the code says.
+The 'out there' changes as people's understandings and discoveries of what matters to them most in their reality changes.
 Therefore, a software engineer cannot model or act with purpose about the things that are 'out there' without patience, commitment, empiricism and people-skills.
+They must step towards people and think about people.

 *How*.
 If you interact with me, you can expect me to be passionate, fully engaged and kind.
-You are also very welcome to interact with me.
+You are also very welcome to interact with me!
 I've chosen software engineering as a career path because it demands and inspires the whole of my personality and skillset.